 Acute Myocardial Infarction

-Patients treated with PRINIVIL had a significantly higher incidence of hypotension and renal dysfunction compared with patients not taking PRINIVIL.
+Patients in the GISSI-3 study treated with PRINIVIL had a higher incidence of hypotension (9.0%% vs 3.7%%) and renal dysfunction (2.4%% vs 1.1%%) compared with patients not taking PRINIVIL.

-Other clinical adverse experiences occurring in 0.3 to 1.0 percent of patients with hypertension or heart failure treated with PRINIVIL in controlled trials and rarer, serious, possibly drug-related events reported in uncontrolled studies or marketing experience are listed below, and within each category, are in order of decreasing severity:
+Other clinical adverse reactions occurring in 1% or higher of patients with hypertension or heart failure treated with PRINIVIL in controlled clinical trials and do not appear in other sections of labeling are listed below:

-Miscellaneous: A symptom complex has been reported which may include a positive ANA, an elevated erythrocyte sedimentation rate, arthralgia/arthritis, myalgia, fever, vasculitis, eosinophilia and leukocytosis.
+Miscellaneous: A symptom complex has been reported which may include a positive ANA, an elevated erythrocyte sedimentation rate, arthralgia/arthritis, myalgia, fever, vasculitis, eosinophilia, leukocytosis, paresthesia and vertigo.
 Rash, photosensitivity or other dermatological manifestations may occur alone or in combination with these symptoms.

 Clinical Laboratory Test Findings

-Creatinine, Blood Urea Nitrogen: Minor increases in blood urea nitrogen and serum creatinine, reversible upon discontinuation of therapy, were observed in about 2.0 percent of patients with essential hypertension treated with PRINIVIL alone.
-Increases were more common in patients receiving concomitant diuretics and in patients with renal artery stenosis.
-(See PRECAUTIONS.)
-Reversible minor increases in blood urea nitrogen and serum creatinine were observed in approximately 11.6 percent of patients with heart failure on concomitant diuretic therapy.
+Creatinine, Blood Urea Nitrogen: Minor increases in blood urea nitrogen and serum creatinine, reversible upon discontinuation of therapy, were observed in about 2% of patients with hypertension treated with PRINIVIL alone.
+Increases were more common in patients receiving concomitant diuretics and in patients with renal artery stenosis [see WARNINGS AND PRECAUTIONS].
+Reversible minor increases in blood urea nitrogen and serum creatinine were observed in 11.6% of patients with heart failure on concomitant diuretic therapy.
 Frequently, these abnormalities resolved when the dosage of the diuretic was decreased.

-Hemoglobin and Hematocrit: Small decreases in hemoglobin and hematocrit (mean decreases of approximately 0.4 g percent and 1.3 vol percent, respectively) occurred frequently in patients treated with PRINIVIL but were rarely of clinical importance in patients without some other cause of anemia.
-In clinical trials, less than 0.1 percent of patients discontinued therapy due to anemia.
-Hemolytic anemia has been reported; a causal relationship to lisinopril cannot be excluded.
+Hemoglobin and Hematocrit: Small decreases in hemoglobin (mean 0.4 mg/dL) and hematocrit (mean 1.3%) occurred frequently in patients treated with PRINIVIL but were rarely of clinical importance in patients without some other cause of anemia.
+In clinical trials, fewer than 0.1% of patients discontinued therapy for anemia.

 Read the Prinivil (lisinopril) Side Effects Center for a complete guide to possible side effects

-Dual blockade of the renin-angiotensinaldosterone system (RAAS) with angiotensin receptor blockers, ACE inhibitors, or direct renin inhibitors (such as aliskiren) is associated with increased risks of hypotension, syncope, hyperkalemia, and changes in renal function (including acute renal failure) compared to monotherapy.
-Closely monitor blood pressure, renal function, and electrolytes in patients on PRINIVIL and other agents that affect the RAAS.
-Do not coadminister aliskiren with PRINIVIL in patients with diabetes.
-Avoid use of aliskiren with PRINIVIL in patients with renal impairment (GFR < 60ml/min).
+Dual blockade of the RAS with angiotensin receptor blockers, ACE inhibitors, or direct renin inhibitors (such as aliskiren) is associated with increased risks of hypotension, syncope, hyperkalemia, and changes in renal function (including acute renal failure) compared to monotherapy.

-Lithium toxicity has been reported in patients receiving lithium concomitantly with drugs which cause elimination of sodium, including ACE inhibitors.
+Lithium toxicity has been reported in patients receiving lithium concomitantly with drugs, which cause elimination of sodium, including ACE inhibitors.
 Lithium toxicity was usually reversible upon discontinuation of lithium and the ACE inhibitor.
-It is recommended that serum lithium levels be monitored frequently if PRINIVIL is administered concomitantly with lithium.
+Monitor serum lithium levels during concurrent use.

 Nitritoid reactions (symptoms include facial flushing, nausea, vomiting and hypotension) have been reported rarely in patients on therapy with injectable gold (sodium aurothiomalate) and concomitant ACE inhibitor therapy including PRINIVIL.